mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 **How does procedure `show` work?**

-The procedures we’ve used compute and return a value, and do nothing else. `show` is different.
-Although every Scheme procedure returns a value, *the Scheme language standard doesn’t specify what value the printing procedures should return*.
+The procedures we've used compute and return a value, and do nothing else. `show` is different.
+Although every Scheme procedure returns a value, *the Scheme language standard doesn't specify what value the printing procedures should return*.
 Instead, we are interested in their side effects. *we invoke show because we want it to do something, namely, print its argument on the screen.*

 Suppose `show` returns `#f` in your version of Scheme.
 Then you might see